thingsboard/thingsboard-client-sdk/README.md

 ## Supported ThingsBoard Features

 Example implementations for all base features, mentioned above, can be found in the `examples` folder.
-See the according `README.md`, to see which boards are supported and which functionality the example shows.
+See the `README.md` in each example folder, to see which boards are supported and which functionality the example shows.

 ### Over `MQTT`: